samit4me/babel-plugin-filenamespace/README.md

 // Something like this
 const moduleNamespace = __filenamespace;

-// Will be transformed into something like this const moduleNamespace = 'app/containers/App/data/';
+// Will be transformed into something like this (index is meaningless so it is dropped) const moduleNamespace = 'app/containers/App/data';
 ```